 Another important consideration is the repositioning of files on magnetic tape or disk.
-Assembler language users may consult DOS/VSE Macro Reference, which discusses the topic in context with using the CHKPT macro.
+Assembler language users may consult VSE/Advanced Functions Macro Reference, which discusses the topic in context with using the CHKPT macro.
 High-level language users should consider printing a file processing status record for each checkpoint that is taken during the execution of a program.
-This record should indicate the name of the file(s) read or written on magnetic tape or disk when DOS/VSE takes the checkpoint.
+This record should indicate the name of the file(s) read or written on magnetic tape or disk when the checkpoint is taken.

 '''

 // JOB CHECKP

 // ASSGN SYS006,380 CHKPT TAPE

 // ASSGN ...

 // ASSGN ...

 // RSTRT SYS006,0013

-/$
+/8

 '''